Thermalization processes induced by quantum monitoring in multi-level systems: Conclusions

+As further remark, we would also like to stress that, experimentally, it is not necessary to perform an ideally infinite number $M$ of measurements to observe the theoretical results here exposed, even those valid in the asymptotic limit of $M$ large.
+In this regard, one could refer again to Ref.\,\cite{Hernandez2019} where a sequence of quantum projective measurements has been performed on a single nitrogen-vacancy (NV) center in diamond.
+In such experiments, indeed, a tendency of the quantum system towards an equilibrium thermal state with infinite temperature has been observed just after the application of less than $10$ projective measurements.
+We thus expect that this could be recovered also in other experimental platforms.

-As main outlook, our results are expected to pave the way for further investigations on monitored quantum systems, subjected to a sequence of non-projective quantum measurements\,\cite{WatanabePRE2014} and driven by time-dependent functions through Hamiltonian couplings.
-In such context, the distributions of both the heat and work, and their interplay according to the principles of thermodynamics, will have to be evaluated.
-Finally, we observe that we used the two-point measurement scheme and it would be interesting to extend the obtained results in different measurement schemes, such as the one recently explored in Refs.\,\cite{Sone20,Micadei20,G20,LevyPRXQ2020}.
+Our results are expected to pave the way for further investigations on monitored quantum systems, subjected to a sequence of non-projective quantum measurements\,\cite{WatanabePRE2014} and driven by time-dependent functions through Hamiltonian couplings.
+In such contexts, the distributions of both the heat and work, and their interplay according to the principles of thermodynamics, will have to be evaluated, e.g., by taking into account the cost of each applied projective measurement \cite{DeffnerPRE2016,GuryanovaQuantum2020}.
+Moreover, since we have adopted the more standard the two-point measurement scheme, it would be interesting to extend the obtained results by using different measurement schemes, such as the one recently explored in Refs.\,\cite{Sone20,Micadei20,G20,LevyPRXQ2020}.
+Finally, in light of the similarities between systems subjected to a repeated series of quantum measurements and periodically driven systems, one could investigate both continuous, single particle systems and many-body systems under repeated quantum measurements, possibly near a phase transition or in presence of an external dissipation\,\cite{RossiniPRB2020}, by using the results in this paper.
+In this respect, a very interesting example to be worked out in detail would be the Lipkin-Meshkov-Glick model, whose dynamical and entanglement properties have been intensively studied\,\cite{DefenuPRL18,Gabbrielli18SR}.
+In this regard, for such a model even the work and heat statistics and their relation with ground and also excited state quantum phase transitions have been recently addressed, as shown in Refs.\,\cite{WangPRE21,MzaoualiPRE21} and references therein.
+For the Lipkin-Meshkov-Glick model, the thermodynamical limit $N\to\infty$ and deviations from it was thoroughly investigated\,\cite{DusuelPRL05,LeyvrazPRL05,RibeiroPRE08,CanevaPRB08}; therefore, if subjected to a sequence of quantum measurements one could check (especially, in proximity of its quantum phase transitions) how the interplay between $N$ and the number $M$ of measurements arises, and whether the results obtained in this paper in the limit of large $N$ and $M$ apply.